Trade Mark Attorney Brisbane.

 What is a Trade Mark?

-A trade mark may be any sign used to signify that products or services originate from a certain person or company, that they are authorised by that person or company, or that they are of a particular quality.
+Trade marks may be any sign used to signify that products or services originate from a certain person or company, that they are authorised by that entity, or that they are of a particular quality.

 Word or Words